Skip to main content

 Contribution Rates

-- Accidents at Work and Occupational Diseases: 0.16% (varies by risk category)
+• Accidents at Work and Occupational Diseases: 0.16% overall, with risk categories applied in practice

-The contributions are calculated based on the employee’s income but are subject to a ceiling of 60% of the country’s average wage.
+The contributions are calculated based on the employee’s income but are subject to a ceiling of 60 average wages.
 If an individual has multiple employments, contributions are aggregated across employers for calculation purposes.

 Special Provisions